MikulasBenda/english-for-designers/first-impressions/Storytelling.md

 I’m the kind of person who learns things the hard way — but actually learns.
 As a designer, I thrive in thoughtful chaos.
 I love color, texture, and storytelling.
 I lean into emotion, but never forget function.
 I make work that’s human, like me — sometimes messy, sometimes bold, sometimes quiet, but always real.

+(Also just to brag, last year I gave a presentation that got third place, and that’s basically my Oscars speech :DD.)

 What I Want:

 Simple: I want to be happy.
 I want to create things that matter.